TIBCOSoftware/snappydata/docs/howto/use_apache_zeppelin_with_snappydata.md

 <a id="howto-zeppelin"></a>
-# How to Use Apache Zeppelin with TIBCO ComputeDB
+# Using Apache Zeppelin with TIBCO ComputeDB

 Do the following to use Apache Zeppelin with TIBCO ComputeDB: